CafeFPS/r5_flowstate/README.md

 1. Choose playlist. "custom_aimtrainer" (F10 menu) or "Flowstate Aim Trainer" (Lobby menu).
 2. Select a map.
 It works with all Kings Canyon and World's Edge maps, Firing Range map is NOT recommended.
 3. Start the server!
-4. Change weapon, character, attachments and more using a user friendly UI.
+4. Change character, weapon, attachments (use right click to change attachments) and a lot more!
 Start to challenge yourself!

 # Support and credits
 Hola, soy Café.
 I'm an Apex Legends nerd and full time modder, I'm from Colombia and I don't have a job other than modding Apex, in this country 1 dollar is a lot.
 If you enjoy my mods and want to support me, please consider a donation:
 - https://ko-fi.com/r5r_colombia
 - LTC: ltc1qrxjkq0gfyraa94p3fc9mqx7j0d7qcwdtd9h23w
 - ETH: 0xe975b5D5fa624Da7E52A340071fC6689759b7639